 You can talk to:

-- If you are in a crisis call NHS Mental Health Crisis Support Line, call 111 and press option 2 (24/7 help for anyone of any age)
+• If you are in a crisis call NHS Mental Health Crisis Support Line, call 111 and select the mental health option (24/7 help for anyone of any age)

 To view all emotional wellbeing and mental health support services in Suffolk, go to our ‘Ease My Mind’ emotional wellbeing directory.